Nocatee, Florida: Amenities

 Nocatee contains two large water parks, the Splash Park and Spray Park.
 Each has pools, slides, and kid-specific areas.
 The pool areas host events throughout the year, such as Food Truck Friday, farmers' markets, holiday celebration, concerts, Easter egg hunts, and more community events.
 The community contains other amenities like parks, neighborhood pools, fitness centers, dog parks, a kayak launch, a nature preserve and a series of nature trails.

 Demographics

-As of the 2020 United States census, there were 22,503 people, 7,641 households, and 6,532 families residing in the city.
-3,629 households had children under the age of 18.
-10.2% of the population were under 5 years old, 28.7% under 18 years old, and 20.4% were 65 years and over.
-The median age for Nocatee was 39.9 years old.
-49.9% of the population were female.

-The racial makeup of the city is 91.1% White, 1.7% African American, 1.1% Native American, 7.8% Asian, 0.0% Pacific Islander, 5.2% from other races, and 7.0% from two or more races.
-8.2% of the population are Hispanic or Latino of any race.
+Nocatee first appeared as a census designated place in the 2010 U.S. census.